abhiverse01/the-coders-handbook/docker - 101/docker.md

 - Your app works perfectly on your development machine.
 - But when you try to run it on another computer (like the production server), it breaks or behaves differently.

-This happens because different machines can have different versions of software, libraries, or even operating system configurations.
+This happens because different machines can have different versions of software, libraries, or even operating-system configurations.
 Something that works fine on your setup might not exist or work the same on someone else’s.

-**Docker eliminates this problem** by creating a container that behaves exactly the same regardless of where it is run.
+**Docker eliminates this problem** by creating a container that behaves the same regardless of where it is run.
 The environment inside the container doesn’t depend on the host machine's specific configurations.

 ---